 At first, I was concerned that an EdD program would be more appropriate for K-12 educators.
 What I found at USAHS is that the online EdD program continues my health sciences education, emphasizes research, and gives me the higher education teaching focus I need.

 I am improving the courses I teach because of what I’m learning in the online EdD program.
 USAHS’s Motivational Theory in Education course helped me focus on a big problem in athletic training: preparing entry-level students not just for the licensing exam, but to transition into daily life as an athletic trainer.
 Too many athletic trainers burn out or change professions early in their careers because they don’t know how to prepare for the challenges they will face in the profession.
+For example, handling a catastrophic event, such as an athlete’s cardiac arrest or injury that requires emergent care, can be incredibly stressful.

 Based on what I learned in USAHS’s Teaching Methods in Higher Education course, I developed a module for the Preparation for Entering and Growing in the Profession course I teach.
 In the month before graduation, I have my students research the biggest issues in the profession, identify what self-actualization as an athletic trainer would be for them, and consider the professional development they need to achieve their goals.
 With reflection and self-awareness, they can chart a course for success.